Frederikssund/Alternativ-QGIS-installation/Readme - english.md

    ```
    call "% OSGEO4W_ROOT%\bin\qgis-prepare.bat" RUN
    ```
-   (And delete the "qgis.bat" so a user does not use it inadvertently.
+   And delete/rename the original "qgis.bat" so a user does not use it inadvertently.
 Don't make any additional changes in the configuration of Qgis after the last edit of "qgis-start.bat".

 ##### RUN phase

-1. Now you are ready to distibute... <br> Copy the prepared Qgis program folder to the user's PC (You might zip it and distribute the zip file).
+1. You are now ready to distibute... <br> Copy the prepared Qgis program folder to the user's PC (Tip: You might zip it and distribute the zip file).
 It's prefectly possible now to  place the Qgis directory under directory "C:\\Program Files" on the user's pc<br> The prepared QGIS program folder will contain a "template" of the QGIS user folder in the ".qgis_template" directory with all the plugins, setup changes and additions that you made during the "PREPARE" phase - and an ini file with setup parameters, which normally would have been placed in the registry.

 2. Ask the user to start QGIS by double-clicking on the file qgis-start.bat located in the "QGIS program folder"\bin directory.